appINPP/SpecCluster/README.md

-# XRF Imaging GUI
+# SpecCluster (XRF Clustering and Imaging GUI)

 ## Abstract
 A desktop app for **interactive clustering and exploration of X‑ray fluorescence (XRF)** maps and spectra.
-Load HDF5 scans with a CFG fit (via PyMca’s FastXRFLinearFit) or import a prebuilt `images.csv`, then filter, fuse features (optionally add XY), project (PCA/NMF/t‑SNE/UMAP), cluster (K‑means), and interpret results with **per‑cluster spectra**, **ROI tools**, and **cluster×element heatmaps**.
+Load HDF5 scans with a CFG fit (via PyMca’s FastXRFLinearFit) or import a prebuilt images file (`images.csv` which is created by the fit), then filter, fuse features (optionally add XY), project (PCA/NMF/t‑SNE/UMAP), cluster (K‑means), and interpret results with **per‑cluster spectra**, **ROI tools**, and **cluster×element heatmaps**.
 The UI favors clarity (outlines, legend, stable colors), reproducibility (explicit parameters, no hidden resorting), and predictable memory (streamed spectra, cached Moran’s I).

 ## Check Out the Instructions Video
 https://youtu.be/OEp86lLKPew